The following are the top 5 things every MLB Player should do in the off season, and for that matter.

 By now, I hope everybody in your family recognizes being a professional baseball player requires a 24-7 commitment.
 If they don’t, then use your phone to remind them that the life of a professional baseball player requires a commitment to excellence, which is why you likely were unreachable for the majority of the season.

 Don’t text them.
+Don’t like their social media post.
 Also, don’t leave them a voice mail or send them a postcard from some exotic location.
-Just call and don’t stop trying until you finally reach them live and in person.
+Instead, call and don’t stop trying until you finally reach them live and in person.
 And to get things rolling, try this free phone service provided by Google Voice.

 Is there anything better than that one home cooked meal that you recall from your youth?
 The second thing every MLB player should do in the off season is eat a home cooked meal.
 Perhaps by calling your family under step one…somebody will offer to cook you a home cooked meal.